Supply Chain Issues Creating Glass Bottle Shortage, Higher Prices

 Fanning said, he has not passed the cost on to his customers – yet.

-“So far, I haven’t raised prices yet, but I mean, it’s inevitable.”READ MORE: Suspected Miami Serial Killer Willy Suarez Maceo Held Without Bond
+“So far, I haven’t raised prices yet, but I mean, it’s inevitable.”READ MORE: COVID Outbreak Leaves Navy Combat Ship Stranded In Guantanamo Bay

 Dana La Fleur owns a micro-winery and is president of a southern California collective representing urban wineries, meaderies, and cideries.